Toranagallu: Demographics

-Transportation
+Transport

 By road: NH 63 is via Toranagallu.
 It is presently under a massive transformation, upgrading to a four-lane road.
 The nearest cities to Toranagallu are Bellary and Hospet, which are each approximately 30 km from Toranagallu.
 Buses operating between Bellary and Hospet go via Toranagallu; the journey takes about 40–45 mins from Bellary to Hospet and vice versa.

 By train: Trains operating between major centres stop at Toranagallu (TNGL).

 By air: Jindal Vijaynagar Airport is located southwest of the village.
 Although it belongs to JSW Steel, the airport receives TruJet flights from Hyderabad and Bangalore daily.